Hard Things

 [personal profile] ysabetwordsmith

-Today is partly sunny, steamy, and hot.
+Today is partly sunny and cool.

 I put out water for the birds.